 Layout is one of the most important aspects of a successful renovation.
 Updating finishes alone may make a home look new, but it doesn’t necessarily improve how the space works.

-Thoughtful whole home remodel layout planning can dramatically improve how a home feels and functions, creating spaces that better support daily routines.
+Thoughtful, whole-home remodel layout planning can dramatically improve how a home feels and functions, creating spaces that better support daily routines.

 At TR Design-Build, careful planning is the foundation of every successful renovation.
 Our design-build approach brings design and construction together under one roof, allowing the entire team to collaborate from the very beginning.